tstuefe/JEP387/jep.md

 The current allocation scheme has a number of disadvantages:

-- Ideally, upon returning a chunk to the free list, the chunk should be combined with free neighbors as much as possible to form large contiguous free memory ranges which then could get uncommitted.
+- Ideally, upon returning a chunk to the free list, the chunk would be combined with free neighbors as much as possible to form large contiguous free memory ranges which then could get uncommitted.
 However, due to the odd chunk geometry, this remains difficult even after JDK-8198423.
 - Since there are only three chunk sizes to choose from (disregarding humongous chunks) there is a higher chance of intra-chunk waste.
 For example, a class loader needing to store a data item of 5K size will require a 64K chunk.
 - Chunks have headers, and these headers precede the chunk payload area.
 They must be present even if the chunk is in a free list.
 Hence, the page containing the chunk header cannot be uncommitted.
 This means even if we were to uncommit chunk payload areas, they always would be preceded by a single committed page, increasing virtual memory fragmentation and wasting memory.

 ### Proposal:

-_Replace the current scheme with a traditional power-2-based buddy allocator._
+_Replace the current scheme with a power-2-based buddy allocator._

-Within such a scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).
+In the buddy allocator scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).

 The maximum size shall be large enough to serve any possible Metaspace allocation ("root chunk").
 The memory range of a VirtualSpaceNode would consist of a series of n root chunks.
 Its borders would be aligned to root chunk size.